ArielCyber/Malicious-MPSI/README.md

 2) Run the command `sudo bash install.sh`

-3) After the installation, you should see that folder named **libOTe** has been created.
+3) After the installation, you should see that a folder named **libOTe** has been created.
    <br>Run the command `cp -r simple/* libOTe/`

 4) Go to the **libOTe** folder, by using the command `cd libOTe`